College of Nursing

 SCHELLER, SUZANNE M., Associate Clinical Professor of Nursing, B.S.N., Seton Hall University; M.S., Texas Woman's University

-*SCHULTZ, REBECCA, Associate Professor of Nursing, B.S.N., University of Texas Health Science Center; M.S.N., University of Texas Medical Branch at Galveston; Ph.D., Texas Woman's University
+*SCHULTZ, REBECCA, Professor of Nursing, B.S.N., University of Texas Health Science Center; M.S.N., University of Texas Medical Branch at Galveston; Ph.D., Texas Woman's University

 SPADACHENE, JOY, Assistant Clinical Professor of Nursing, B.S., Texas Woman's University; M.S., Texas Woman's University